peterzimon/docs-api/handlebars-themes/helpers/body_class.md

 title: "body_class"
 date: "2018-10-01"
 meta_title: "Handlebars Theme Helpers: body_class"
-meta_description: "A useful handlebars helper for targeting specific pages of your Ghost publication with styles.
+meta_description: "Learn how to target specific pages of your Ghost publication with styles.
 Read more about Ghost themes! 👻"
 keywords:
     - api
     - handlebars